Skip to content

 Models as Data

-There are no module classes, or registration, or parameter groups.
-Structural operations like pruning, freezing, or weight sharing are expressed as regular data transformations.
+Because models are data, Sheaf requires no module classes, registration, or parameter groups.
+Even structural operations like pruning, freezing, or weight sharing are expressed as regular data transformations.

 Observability

-Three modes expose different aspects of execution: a tracer reconstructs the full call hierarchy with tensor statistics, guards halt on numerical invariants like NaN or range violations, and a profiler attributes wall time to each function in the call tree.
+A tracer logs the full call hierarchy with tensor statistics.
+Guards halt execution on numerical invariants like NaN or range violations.
+A profiler attributes wall time to each function in the call tree.

 ├─ [train-step] dict(keys:["l1", "l2"]), f32[4x2] [min:0.00e0 max:1.00e0] (32B), f32[4x1] [min:0.00e0 max:1.00e0] (16B), 0.700000